XiaoLiSean/XiaoLiSean.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Master's student in the ME department, University of Michigan - Ann Arbor.
-My research interests include but not limited to machine learning, trustworthy autonomy, and optimal control.
+I'm a forthcoming Ph.D. student at the University of Michigan - Ann Arbor.
+My research interests include but not limited to learning, control and optimization.
 I'm specifically focusing on integrating modeling with data-driven methods to resolve robust and safety problems that emerged on the autonomous agents' applications. [[CV](http://XiaoLiSean.github.io/files/resume.pdf)]

 Education
 ======